WelcomeAl Kingsley - The low down 🙂

 Al was appointed the Chair of the Cambridge & Peterborough county SEND panel in December 18 to steer focused improvements across the Local Authorities Special Educational needs and Disabilities support provisions.

-Al is the Chair of the Peterborough Governors Leadership group and an Regional Schools Commissioners Head Teacher board member for North London and the East of England.
+Al is the Chair of the Peterborough Governors Leadership group and an Regional Schools Commissioners Advisory board member for North London and the East of England.
 He works closely with the local authority and all schools across the region to help improve standards of governance, foster collaboration and develop greater levels of challenge and accountability in our schools.

 With a passion towards Governance and already having key roles in raising organisational performance and delivering project success, as well as his unique mix of education sector and technology insight means that he not only understands what schools want and need and, most importantly, why – but is also able to work with schools to produce indispensable solutions that really add value.